stevenc49/stevenc49.github.io/_problems/longestPalindromicSubstring.md

 Solution
 ----------

-This only works for both even and odd palindromes but TLE on "bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb"
+This only works for both even and odd palindromes but TLE on "bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb...."

 {% highlight python %}